 It is intended that the area south of the River Thames, between Vauxhall and Chelsea Bridges, will become home to around 30,000 new residents living in c.18,000 new homes.
 It is also hoped that c.25,000 permanent jobs will be created.
-But many of the homes will be sold to non-residents who will either let them out or simply hold them in the expectation of reaping large capital gains.
+But many of the homes will be sold to non-residents who will either let them out or simply hold them vacant in the expectation of reaping large capital gains ("buy to leave").

 A photographic history of the development begins here.